-This work is built on good situational awareness of the state of current and emergent technologies, and related technology trends (‘Discovery‘); an analysis of the second order impacts of these technologies and trends on democracy (‘Analysis‘); and finally an exploration of how democracy needs to better understand and direct technology as a force for good (‘Adaptation‘)
+This approach is built on good situational awareness of the state of current and emergent technologies, and related technology trends (‘Discovery‘); an analysis of the second order impacts of these technologies and trends on democracy (‘Analysis‘); and finally an exploration of how democracy needs to better understand and direct technology as a force for good (‘Adaptation‘)

 Discovery: core technologies

 Technologies in research and development fall into a diverse range of categories.
 I struggle to find an effective way of visualising them since many interact with and often depend upon each other—but here’s my attempt to provide a simplified overview anyway.

 Or to visualise these another way.